 Connect4Climate uses competitions to raise awareness about climate change and engage youth worldwide in the climate change conversation.
-Connect4Climate’s successful competitions include the Africa competition, Voices4Climate, iChange, and Action4Climate.
+Connect4Climate’s successful competitions include the Africa competition, Voices4Climate, iChange, Action4Climate, and Film4Climate Global Video Competition.

 Inspiring youth to engage in the climate discussion